On the Scarcity of Dense Cores ($n>10^{5}$ cm$^{-3}$) in High Latitude Planck Galactic Cold Clumps: Data

 \subsection{Sample Selection}

-A thorough search of the SCUBA-2 850\,$\mu$m data in the JCMT Science Archive\footnote{\href{https://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/jcmt/}{https://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/jcmt/}}, cross-matching with 793 HLPCs that satisfy the latitude criterion of $|b|>30\arcdeg$, gave 138 observing fields in total.
-We dismiss six of the fields which have limited integration time or non-standard scan modes.
-Different scan patterns includes Constant Velocity Daisy patterns (CV Daisy) and Rotating Curvy Pong patterns (Curvy Pong), so the field offsets vary significantly between different patterns.
+A thorough search of the SCUBA-2 850\,$\mu$m data in the JCMT Science Archive\footnote{\href{https://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/jcmt/}{https://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/jcmt/}}, and crossmatching with 793 HLPCs that satisfy the latitude criterion of $|b|>30\arcdeg$, gave 138 observing fields in total.
+We dismiss six of the fields that have limited integration time or nonstandard scan modes.
+Different scan patterns include constant velocity daisy patterns (CV Daisy) and rotating curvy pong patterns (Curvy Pong), so the field offsets vary significantly between different patterns.
 We make sure that the observing fields cover the peak of PGCCs at 353\,GHz.
 We also check superposition or repetition: if two fields cover the same PGCC, we choose the one with the higher sensitivity.
 After the work flow, a total of 70 SCUBA-2 fields are selected as the sample in this work.